LET CAROLINA PAINTING AND PRESSURE CLEANING, INC. INSTALL YOUR

 What is Epoxy Floor Coatings?

 Garage floor epoxy is a multi-layer coating that is applied to concrete surfaces to create a durable, slip-resistant finish.
-It consists of several coats of epoxy resin and hardener that are applied in thin layers, with or without flakes, usually with a roller and brush.
+It consists of several coats of epoxy resin that is mixed with a hardener that are applied in thin layers, with or without flakes, applied with a roller and brush.

 Once cured, the resulting surface is highly resistant to chemicals, abrasions, and wear and tear.
 Epoxy also provides a glossy aesthetic that many homeowners find attractive for their garages.